dockerian/go-coding/interview/README.md

   * adding and removing nodes from a ternary tree
   * binary search tree vs balanced BST vs heap (binary heap, min-/max-heap)
   * check if a binary tree a BST (binary search tree)
+  * check if a tree is not a graph (similar data structure but have cyclic path)
+  * check if one tree contains another tree
   * compare the node in an unsorted d-tree
   * create a tree, e.g. insert and delete in a trinary tree
   * find the common ancestor of two nodes